Pranathi-Manusanipalli/BigDataPipelines/Assignment1/AWS/README.md

 ** Storm_to_s3: Connects to .gz files in local S3 and then carry out the below filtering:
 .
 Filtering the data based on date range
 .
-Converting the Damage property and damage crops to Numeric
+Converting the Damage property and damage crops to Numeric Once all these filterings are done it loads back the transformed data to S3

-Once all these filterings are done it loads back the transformed data to S3 ** sevir_storm_joined.py : Performs 3 joins:
+** sevir_storm_joined.py : Performs 3 joins:
 .
 Sevir data with Storm details data(Many to One)
 .
 Storm Fatalities data with Storm Details data(Many to One) .
 Storm Locations data with Storm Details data(Many to One) .
 Once all these joins are performed it stores back to S3

+** ftp_storm.py:
+Extracts the file from ftp server and loads into s3

 * Add these jobs to the workflow as per the below image
 ![](images/awsflow.png)